frankframework/frank-manual/docs/source/gettingStarted/examineExample.rst

 System administrators may want to check the sources of the Frank configs they see.
 Doing this is also relevant for Frank developers who want to debug their work.
 Please do the following:

-17. In the main menu, choose "Environment Variables" (number 4 in the figure below).
+18. In the main menu, choose "Environment Variables" (number 4 in the figure below).

     .. image:: mainMenu.jpg

 #.
-Press Ctrl-F to search on this page.
 In the search field, type ``configurations.names``.
-Iterate over the search results until you see the following properties: "configurations.directory", "configurations.Example1a.classLoaderType", "configurations.Example1b.classLoaderType" and "configurations.names".
+You should see ``configurations.names`` with value ``Example1a,Example1b``.

    ..
 NOTE::

-      These properties have been set by the Frank!Runner.
+      This property and some other properties, have been set by the Frank!Runner.
 If you deploy your Frank config another way, you may have to care about these properties yourself.

 #.
-Property "configurations.names" has value "Example1a,Example1b", confirming that you have these two Frank configs (excluding the predefined configurations).
+In the search field, type ``configurations.``.
+You see some other variables that are explained below.
 #.
-Property "configurations.Example1a.classLoaderType" has value "DirectoryClassLoader".
+Property ``configurations.Example1a.classLoaderType`` has value ``DirectoryClassLoader``.
 This means that configuration "Example1a" comes from the file system of the computer running the Frank!Framework.
 Frank configurations can also be deployed on the database, resulting in a different value for this property.
-Property "configurations.Example1b.classLoaderType" also has value "DirectoryClassLoader", confirming that Frank config "Example1b" also comes from the local file system.
+Property ``configurations.Example1b.classLoaderType`` also has value ``DirectoryClassLoader``, confirming that Frank config "Example1b" also comes from the local file system.
 #.
-Property "configurations.directory" has value ``absolute-path-of-directory-franks\frank-runner\examples\Frank2Example1\configurations``, the "configurations" directory under the "examples/Frank2Example1" instance.
+Property ``configurations.directory`` has value ``absolute-path-of-directory-franks\frank-runner\examples\Frank2Example1\configurations``, the "configurations" directory under the "examples/Frank2Example1" instance.
 This confirms the directory that holds the source code of your configurations.

 You can also use the Frank!Console to see what XML code has been loaded.
 Please do the following:

-22. Click "Configurations" in the main menu (number 1 in the figure below).
+23. Click "Configurations" in the main menu (number 1 in the figure below).

     .. image:: showConfiguration.jpg